 AI candidate matching is the process of using machine learning to automatically score and rank job candidates against open roles - replacing manual resume reviews with data-driven fit predictions.
 Accuracy matters because a bad match wastes everyone’s time: recruiters burn hours screening unqualified profiles, candidates get frustrated by irrelevant outreach, and hiring managers lose confidence in the pipeline.

-The technology has moved from experimental to mainstream.
-Forty-three percent of organizations now use AI in HR, nearly double the 26% from 2024, according to SHRM's 2025 Talent Trends report.
+By 2026, the technology has moved from experimental to mainstream.
+Forty-three percent of organizations now use AI in HR, nearly double the 26% from 2024, according to SHRM’s 2025 Talent Trends report.
 Within recruiting specifically, 44% use AI for resume screening and 32% automate candidate searches entirely.
-The shift isn't hype - it's a direct response to the scale problem.
-The average corporate posting attracts roughly 250 applications, per Glassdoor research, and manual screening simply can't keep up.
+Adoption isn’t driven by hype - it’s a direct response to the scale problem.
+On average, a corporate posting attracts roughly 250 applications, per Glassdoor research - manual screening simply can’t keep up.

-This guide explains how AI candidate matching actually works under the hood, how to measure accuracy, where bias risks hide, and how to evaluate whether a matching tool is actually delivering results.
+What follows is a breakdown of how AI candidate matching actually works under the hood, how to measure accuracy, where bias risks hide, and how to evaluate whether a matching tool is delivering results.

 What Is AI Candidate Matching?

-AI candidate matching is a recruiting technology that evaluates candidates against job requirements using natural language processing, skills taxonomies, and machine learning models.
+As a recruiting technology, AI candidate matching evaluates applicants against job requirements using natural language processing, skills taxonomies, and machine learning models.
 Instead of relying on exact keyword overlap between a resume and a job description, it understands meaning, context, and career trajectory to predict how well a candidate fits a specific role.

 Think of it this way.
 Boolean search - the method most recruiters still depend on - is essentially a filter.
-It checks whether specific words appear in a profile.
-If a candidate writes "people management" instead of "team leadership," a Boolean string misses them entirely.
-AI matching understands those phrases mean the same thing.
-It doesn't search for words.
-It searches for meaning.
+Boolean strings check whether specific words appear in a profile.
+A candidate who writes “people management” instead of “team leadership” gets missed entirely.
+Meaning, not exact wording, is what AI matching evaluates - understanding those phrases as equivalent where Boolean search can’t.

-That distinction has real consequences for hiring outcomes.
-Almost 60% of recruiters now use AI for sourcing, screening, or nurturing candidates, according to the Josh Bersin Company's 2025 research.
-The adoption curve tracks directly to improved accuracy: fewer false negatives (missed qualified candidates) and fewer false positives (unqualified candidates cluttering the pipeline).
+Real hiring outcomes diverge sharply because of that distinction.
+Almost 60% of recruiters now use AI for sourcing, screening, or nurturing talent, according to the Josh Bersin Company’s 2025 research.
+Adoption tracks directly to improved accuracy: fewer false negatives (missed qualified talent) and fewer false positives (unqualified applicants cluttering the pipeline).

-Here's what most explanations of AI matching get wrong: it's not a single algorithm making a yes/no decision.
-It's a layered system where each stage handles a different part of the evaluation.
-The candidate who looks like a poor match on keywords alone might surface as a top-3 fit once the system accounts for career trajectory, company size experience, and skills adjacency.
-That layered evaluation is what separates genuine AI matching from an ATS keyword filter with a marketing upgrade.
+Here’s what most explanations of AI matching get wrong: it’s not a single algorithm making a yes/no decision.
+It’s a layered system where each stage handles a different part of the evaluation.
+Someone who looks like a poor keyword match might surface as a top-3 fit once the system accounts for career trajectory, company size experience, and skills adjacency.
+Layered evaluation is what separates genuine AI matching from an ATS keyword filter with a marketing upgrade.

 For a broader view of how AI is reshaping recruiting end to end, see the full breakdown in our guide to AI recruiting.